-Over the last six years more than 15,000 farmers and farm workers have attributed improvement in their wellbeing to Farmstrong.
+Every year, for the past seven years, more than 15,000 farmers, growers and farm workers have attributed an improvement in their wellbeing to Farmstrong.

 Introduction

 This report is designed to give you a handy introduction to Farmstrong and what makes it tick.